 Absolutely!
 If you have an Instant Pot, we highly recommend cooking them that way.
 It’s actually our favorite way of boiling them since they always come out perfect and are extremely easy to peel.

-You can check how to cook perfect hard-boiled eggs in the Instant Pot with video instructions by clicking on this link.
+You can check how to cook perfect hard-boiled eggs in the Instant Pot with our video instructions.

 This popular appetizer is very easy and fun to make.
 Once you boiled them perfectly and cooled, it’s a breeze to make this recipe.
 Also, watch the recipe video attached and see how easy this recipe is!

-- Simply slice your eggs in half lengthwise, scoop out the yolks to a small bowl.
+- Simply slice your eggs in half lengthwise, scoop out the yolks into a small bowl.

 - Mix everything together until the ingredients are smooth and creamy.

 - Taste the mixture to your liking.
 If needed add some extra salt or more relish.